lmoboy/GumTuneClient/README.md

 TODO list is
   - Mob macro
-  - - --Update jump feature to jump only when there is an obstacle in front of the player--
+  - - Update jump feature to jump only when there is an obstacle in front of the player (done)
   - - Add goblins and other 'player' type mobs to the list
   - Add tree macro
   - - Pathfinding to closest chosen wood type